 The immediate effects of kinesiology taping on cutaneous blood flow in healthy humans under resting conditions: A randomised controlled repeated-measures laboratory study

-One article on PainSci cites Banerjee 2020: The Dubious Science of Kinesiology Tape
+One page on PainSci cites Banerjee 2020: The Dubious Science of Kinesiology Tape

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.